ssimunic/plays/README.md

 # PLAYS.GG
-Website where you can watch daily plays from players all around the world.
+League of Legends portal where you can watch daily plays from players all around the world.
 It features Hall of Fame section, contests, plays, search, profiles, medals, comments, avatars and much more.

 **Archived project from 2014.**